Disability in Kenya

 Disability in Kenya "results from the interaction between individuals with a health condition with personal and environmental factors including negative attitudes, inaccessible transport and public buildings, and limited social support.
-A person’s environment has a huge effect on the experience and extent of disability."
+A person's environment has a huge effect on the experience and extent of disability."
 Having a disability can limit a citizen's access to basic resources, basic human rights, and social, political and economic participation in Kenyan society.
 There are three forms of limitation of access linked to disability: impairment, disability, and handicap.
 An impairment is "the loss or abnormality of psychological, physiological or anatomical structure or function."
 A disability results from an impairment as "the restriction or lack of ability to perform an activity in the manner considered normal for a human being", and the requirement for accommodation.
 Finally, a handicap "results from a disability, and limits or prevents the fulfilment of a role that is normal (depending on age, sex, and social and cultural factors) for that individual."

 Statistics

-The WHO World Report on Disability of 2011 reports that people in low- and middle-income African countries like Kenya are more likely to report having disabilities than any other high-, middle- and low-income countries in the world.
+The World Health Organization (WHO) World Report on Disability of 2011 reports that people in low- and middle-income African countries like Kenya are more likely to report having disabilities than any other high-, middle- and low-income countries in the world.

 According to the State of Kenyan Population 2020 Report, 918,270 people aged 5 years and older live with a disability.
 This counts as 1.95% of the Kenyan population.

 However, a key issue in Kenya truly is the lack of statistical data collection.
 There is a lack of research on how many citizens are affected by these and a lack of research on the different types of disabilities in Kenyan population.
 Today, there is an underqualification and underrepresentation in policy of mild disabilities.
 This makes it hard for the Kenyan government to implement efficient and targeted policies for its different citizens with disabilities.
 For instance, while 77.9% of Kenyans with physical disabilities require medical aid or assistance, only 58.2% have ever received it.

 In addition, as Kenya is a lower-middle income economy, the Kenyan government has less budget to allocate to people with disabilities.